dihan2000/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      # Hey I’m a developer.
-I’ve been born and raised in Rangpur,Bangladesh and
+      # Hey I’m a developer and my name is Dihan.
+I’ve been born and raised in
-      currently i’m based in Malaysia .
+      Rangpur,Bangladesh and currently i’m based in Malaysia .
 I’m currently a free agent.
 When I’m not coding, writing or creating, I eat Briyani.

     media:
       type: ImageBlock